How to plan for success in your next project

 - The solutions you’re offering

 - The key success factors that determine the value and efficacy of your solutions

 Once you have your vision board, refer to it often as you outline each theme, initiative, epic, and user story tasks.
 Check it against your plans to ensure each part of your roadmap is aligned with the project’s goals and success factors.

 By defining what conditions need to be met for a satisfactory outcome, project success factors inform which tasks are most important in accomplishing those goals, what milestones to work towards, and where teams need to focus as the project evolves.

 If you’re worried that this is a lot of information to document, you’re not wrong.
 Luckily, Lucidchart can help.
 Lucidchart helps project managers document, plan, and manage projects successfully through intuitive and powerful diagramming.
 You can easily define your goals and align your roadmap visually for more efficient and effective project management.

 Use Lucidchart to create your vision board and project roadmaps with ease.
-Data linking ensures your roadmap and process flows update in real time, so your team is always working with the most accurate information.
-Plus, Lucidchart makes it easy for team members and other stakeholders to access your documents.
-By linking and building all your documentation in one place, you can make sure your team is always on the same page.
+Our visual workspace makes it easy for team members and other stakeholders to access your documents, and because Lucidchart updates in real time, you know your team is always working with the most accurate information.

 Start diagramming with Lucidchart today—try it for free!Sign up free

 Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, align their insights, and build the future—faster.
 With this intuitive, cloud-based solution, everyone can work visually and collaborate in real time while building flowcharts, mockups, UML diagrams, and more.

 The most popular online Visio alternative, Lucidchart is utilized in over 180 countries by more than 25 million users, from sales managers mapping out target organizations to IT directors visualizing their network infrastructure.